 The simplicity and relatively rural location (at the time!) is what attracted Klimt in the first place.
 The ambience influenced his later works, which were often characterised by the colours and motifs he might have seen among the blooms and blossoms outside.

 A few years after his death in 1918, the owners added an upstairs and redecorated.
 Although the exterior changed considerably, the interior layout of the lower floor remained largely untouched.
 In 1954, the villa fell into public hands, eventually serving as a school building.

 It took some ten years to correct the error and we have the efforts of a private initiative to thank for ensuring the studio remains preserved, state-owned, and accessible to the public.

 Inside is a mix of exhibition and reconstructions.
-English language information displays, reproductions of his works, Klimt’s correspondence, and replicas offer insight into his life, art, clients, and models.
+English language information displays, reproductions of Klimt’s works, correspondence, and replicas offer insight into his life, art, clients, and models.

 Perhaps the most impressive area is the main studio and reception room, both reconstructed to look exactly like the original rooms did, complete with discarded artist’s smock, splattered palette etc.